Ben-Kerman/anki-jrp/README.md

 convert any amount of cards in bulk.

 The add-on is currently experimental and you'll probably encounter bugs or crashes.
-It is extremely unlikely (probably even impossible) for your data to get corrupted by using this addon (the specific notes being changed aside), but you should still make backups, especially when bulk converting notes, and enable Anki's built-in automatic backups if you haven't already.
+Data corruption due to this addon is extremely unlikely (probably even impossible), the specific notes being changed aside, but you should still make backups, especially when bulk converting notes, and enable Anki's built-in automatic backups if you haven't already.
 [See below](#reporting-issues) for details on how to report issues.

 ## Getting Started

 1. Make sure you have Anki version 2.1.49 or later installed.
-2. On non-Windows platforms only, [install MeCab](/doc/mecab.md) since only a Windows executable is bundled with the addon.
+2. On non-Windows platforms only, [install MeCab](/doc/mecab.md) since only a Windows executable is bundled with the add-on.
 3. Install the full version of the add-on from [AnkiWeb](https://ankiweb.net/shared/info/TBD).
-   Alternatively, download one of the `.ankiaddon` files from the [latest release](https://github.com/Ben-Kerman/anki-jrp/releases/latest) and install it from file in Anki's add-on menu.
+   Alternatively, download one of the `.ankiaddon` files from the [latest release](https://github.com/Ben-Kerman/anki-jrp/releases/latest) and manually install it from the add-on menu.
-   The smallest file contains only the addon itself, which means you will need to supply your own pitch accent/variant data and install MeCab alongside a dictionary for it to use externally.
+    - The smallest file contains only the add-on itself, which means you will need to supply your own pitch accent/variant data and install MeCab alongside a dictionary for it to use externally.
-   The `full` file has everything, including a MeCab exe for Windows, but you'll still have to use your own dictionary for MeCab.
+    - The `full` file has almost everything, including a MeCab exe for Windows, but you'll still have to use your own MeCab dictionary.
-   The `ipadic` file contains everything the addon needs out of the box and is probably what most users will want to install initially.
+    - The `ipadic` file contains everything the add-on needs out of the box and is probably what most users will want to install initially.
       This is also the version shared on AnkiWeb.
-4. Restart Anki, open the "Manage Note Types" menu (`Ctrl`+`⇧`+`N`) and set up your templates as described [here](/doc/template-setup.md).
+4. Restart Anki, open the _Manage Note Types_ menu (`Ctrl`+`⇧`+`N`) and set up
+   your templates as described [here](/doc/template-setup.md).
-5. Open the add-on's preferences under "Tools", go the "Note Types" tab, then select and click "Add" for all note types you set up in the previous step.
+5. Open the add-on's preferences under _Tools_ in Anki's main menu bar, go the _Note Types_ tab, then select and _Add_ all note types you set up in the previous step.
-   If you previously used the Migaku Japanese Add-on with any note type click `Remove MIA/Migaku` in its section, otherwise this add-on will not work properly.
+   If you previously used the Migaku Japanese Add-on with any note type click `Remove MIA/Migaku` in its section to remove the script and styling from that add-on, otherwise this add-on will not work properly.
 6. Save your preferences.
 You should now be able to preview or review any cards that contain reading/accent syntax with furigana and accent coloring / indicators.